 Here’s a fact you want to know: if a fast-spreading disease infects enough people in a population there are laws and executive orders in place to govern the control of contagions, thus allowing the government to force you into quarantine.

 If this phenomenon occurs, it’s important to keep yourself busy because your mental health could be affected.
 Mandatory quarantine increases the chances of sensory deprivation and can be overwhelming if you are not ready for it.
 Symptoms from sensory deprivation, often include anxiety, sensory illusions, or even distortions of time and perception.
 In animal experiments, solitude has been shown to cause psychosis.
 The best chance to avoid this is by knowing how to keep yourself busy.

 If you are unfortunately exposed to a contagious disease and are quarantined, prepare yourself for the possibility of being in complete home isolation for 21 days.
 Now is the time to plan on what you will do during that time because you don’t want to be stuck twiddling your thumbs for that entire time.

 Here are 50 things to do after you have napped and watched movie marathons.

 - Set up your isolation or sick room

 - Start a hobby (learn to knit, make survival bracelets, draw, paint, etc.)

-- Take a few online courses or get online certification.
-Some are even free
+- Take a few online courses or get an online certification.
+Some are even free!

 - Read The Prepper’s Blueprint or the other books you haven’t had a chance to read